20 Reasons to Love Our Location

 16. Go Pack— er, Bears!
 Go Cubbies!
 We mean Brewers!

 Sports fan?
 Not only does Carthage field 27 NCAA Division III sports, but there’s no shortage of professional sports within an hour’s drive.
 From the historic Wrigley Field to the modern Miller Park, sports fans can find a unique experience in all seasons.
 Nearby teams include the Chicago Cubs, Chicago White Sox, Milwaukee Brewers, Chicago Bulls, Milwaukee Bucks, Chicago Bears, Green Bay Packers, and Chicago Blackhawks.
 Looking for something different?
 Check out teams you may not be familiar with like Chicago’s Major League Soccer team the Chicago Fire and the Milwaukee Admirals for hockey fans.

 They say fall only lasts two weeks in Wisconsin.
 But those two weeks are amazing.

 They don’t happen often, but sometimes you can trade in books and professors for boots and snowmen.
 Students still talk about Groundhog Day 2011, when a blizzard dumped nearly 2 feet of snow on Kenosha and winds created drifts of 7-9 feet.
 Wisconsin winters also bring skiing, ice skating, and sledding (sometimes in laundry baskets down the Lentz hill).

 19. Thinking spring

 Sometimes winters are brutal.
-The arctic vortex of 2014?
+The polar vortex of 2019?
 We were all ready to see that end.
 So when the sun comes out and the weather warms up, everyone comes out from their dorm rooms for volleyball games, beach reading, outdoor music classes, and gleeful wandering in flip flops.
 We survived!